NorthernMan54/node-red-contrib-homebridge-automation/README.md

 - Publish as a NPM package to resolve #17

+### Feb 24, 2020 - Version 0.0.56

+- Fix for device naming for Nest FAN and ECO Mode

 # Backlog / Roadmap

 * [x] - Update Node Information with Homebridge Accessory Details ( hapEndpoint, deviceType, description )